Kath kuni architecture: Climate responsive architectural features

-The indigenous buildings of Himachal Pradesh reflect a remarkable understanding about appropriate use of local materials, construction techniques and joinery details that stand strong against the climatic and seismic forces of nature.
-The intricate interlocking of joints without nails is the hallmark of this construction ingenuity.
+The indigenous buildings of Himachal Pradesh utilize local materials, construction techniques and joinery details to resist climatic and seismic forces.
+The interlocking of joints without nails is a hallmark of this construction method.

 The building is oriented such that the longer facade faces South, to maximize low angle solar gain during winters.
 The houses are also oriented such that the longer side faces the valley and backs the mountains, which makes them less susceptible to seismic forces.

 The stone plinth rises above ground level provides strength to the superstructure, protects from groundwater and dampens the seismic forces.

 The double skinned cavity wall with an air gap is filled with small pieces of stone that act as thermal insulation keeping the indoors warm in winters and cool in summers.
 The air gap in the wall also dissipates the seismic force during an earthquake.

 The roof is pent, gable or a combination of both, the steeper slope of the roof disperses off snow, whereas the flatter part holds some which acts as insulation.
 The slate stone used on the roof is frost resistant and naturally weighs down the structure providing stability.

 Fenestration, windows and doors are smaller and balconies, if present are enclosed to conserve heat during the winters.

 The construction from foundation to roof uses no mortar for binding.
 The weight of the structure alone holds it in place.
 The nail-less framework without rivets and a non-rigid construction allows the building to flex with the seismic waves and effectively dissipates the forces.

-In summers the cattle is kept outside in a shaded area and during winters they are moved to the ground floor.
+In summers cattle are kept outside in a shaded area and during winters they are moved to the ground floor.
 In the winters, the heat generated by the cattle moves up to the topmost living spaces and provides extra warmth.
 The secondary mezzanine level in the ground floor with the cattle fodder offers further insulation to the top floors.

 An entire floor is dedicated for storage.
 Grains, vegetables, bedding, clothing and other household items are stored in advance specially for the winter when accessibility is low.
-The storage is strategically placed between the cattle and living to prevent the odors from the cattle to move up into the living spaces.
+The storage is strategically placed between the cattle and living to prevent the odors from the cattle from reaching the living spaces.

 The living spaces are the topmost floors to benefit from all the heat in the house that rises up.
 It houses the living area, bedroom and kitchen.
 They are also cantilevered from the main walls of the house to capture sunlight, during the day.